 The five-member folk ensemble Merema was founded in Saransk in 2010 and has set itself increasingly ambitious goals in the following years.
 The members describe Merema as an “ethnographic folklore studio”.
 They conduct field studies in the Mordovian villages and thus want to preserve the traditions of their home region.
 For these are under threat: recently, only about 40 per cent of the inhabitants professed to be of Mordovian nationality.
 Russians make up the majority of the population.
 To make things even more complicated: The Mordovian population consists of two ethnographic groups, each of which has its own written language.
 These two groups are called Ersja and Moksch.
 Mordovia, by the way, is located in the “European” part of Russia between Moscow and the Volga.
 Football fans may be familiar with the capital Saransk, one of the venues for the 2018 World Cup in Russia.

 Merema (which translates as “legend”) travel across their homeland, looking not only for old folk tunes, but also for folk art and old traditional costumes.
 During their performances, the ensemble members wear traditional costumes to pay respect to their ancestors.
 “Many people in our homeland no longer speak the old languages.
 Remnants survive at most in the remote villages,” Ekaterina Modina reports.
 Young people today are often embarrassed about their origins in the Mordovian region.

-Merema uses standard Russian kitchen utensils as musical instruments.
-The traditional drums are no longer produced in the country itself.
-“You can buy African drums from us, but not our own,” says Modina.
+Merema also uses commercially available Russian kitchen utensils as musical instruments.
+The traditional drums of the region are no longer produced in the country itself.
+“You can buy African drums from us, but not our own,” Modina reports.

 Year of Release: 2020